makersacademy/chitter-challenge/README.md

 ## Further Improvements

-* Introduce guard conditions to the login/logout process.
+* Introduce further guard conditions to the login/logout process.
-* Implement basic 'peep' functionality.
+* Style Chitter using CSS and HTML.